beyarkay/masters-thesis/src/05_results.md

 matrix HMMs.
 The performance of each covariance matrix type is relatively similar when comparing the 5- and 50-class HMMs.
 In this context, the tied HMMs are the top performers, followed by the full HMMs, and then the spherical HMMs, with diagonal HMMs having the least favourable performance.
-The full HMMs have a very high variance.

 Figure \ref{fig:05_in_depth_hmm_inf_trn_time_classes50} depicts the time taken per observation for both fitting the HMM and making a prediction with that HMM.